Preparing devices

 Configuring Linux devices to provide data through SNMP

 To configure a Linux machine for monitoring, it must have SNMP installed.
-A good Linux SNMP application is net-snmp.
-Download, install, and configure net-snmp to then use SNMP to monitor Linux devices.
+Net-SNMP is a widely used, open source SNMP application suite.
+Download, install, and configure Net-SNMP to then use SNMP to monitor Linux devices.

 SNMP v2c configuration